Opel Rekord Series B: Six cylinder

 Unlike the four cylinder Rekord B, there was nothing new about the engine fitted in the six cylinder top-end model.
 This was the 2605cc unit already seen in the Rekord-A L6, and which with these dimensions had first appeared in the 1959 Opel Kapitän.
 However, the basic design of this unit went back to the 1937 Opel Super Six.
 The 1959 upgrade had left this unit with a claimed 100 hp (74 kW) of horsepower which should have provided a useful performance boost over the fastest of the new four cylinder powered Rekords.
 The six cylinder Rekord B was indeed the fastest in the range, but only by a small margin: much of the extra power was needed to cope with the extra weight of the engine which also, as with the Rekord A, made the steering very heavy in urban traffic.
-As before, the manufacturer reserved power assisted steering for their luxury models, the Opels Admiral and Kapitän.
+As before, the manufacturer reserved power assisted steering for their luxury models, the Opels Admiral, Kapitän and Diplomat.